-Common problems of the temporomandibular joint include but are not limited to:
+Common problems of the temporomandibular joint include but not limited to:

-Once a patient has an accurate diagnosis and is deemed a surgical candidate usually after a course of non-surgical measures, initial treatment can involve an arthroscopic procedure.
-This is a minimally invasive techinque utilizing a very small camera that inserts into the TMJ.
-With this, various procedures can be undertaken depending on the pathology and diagnosis.
+Once a patient has an accurate diagnosis and deemed a surgical candidate (usually after a course of non-surgical measures), initial treatment can involve arthroscopy.
+This is a minimally invasive technique utilizing a very small camera that inserts into the jaw joint.
+With this, various procedures can be undertaken depending on the diagnosis.

 Other treatments can include high condylar shaves and total joint replacement for end stage disease.